antiboredom/ffmpeg-explorer/README.md

 npm run dev
 ```

+I'm also looking for good FFmpeg examples.
+If you make a nice filtergraph in the tool, just hit cmd-s (or ctrl-s on windows/linux), and it will export a json file of your graph.
+Feel free to post those to the issues page for possible inclusion in the tool.

 ## Known Issues

 - Rendering on chrome doesn't work in multi-threading mode (it seems to fail on mp4s)